|Hull Length||36 '6''

 Aft Shower Stall.
-Our test boat, with the two-cabin cruiser layout, included a shower just abaft the head that’s entered through its own door from the salon.
-The shower included a seat with storage beneath, cubbies for soap, shampoo and the like, and an opening portlight.
+Our test boat, with the two-cabin cruiser layout, featured a shower just abaft the head that’s entered through its own door from the salon.
+The shower featured a seat with storage beneath, cubbies for soap, shampoo and the like, and an opening portlight.

-With three cabins, the shower can move across the boat, eliminating the hanging locker.
+With three cabins, the optional separate shower can move across the boat, eliminating the hanging locker.

 In the three-cabin layout, the shower can be moved across the boat (shown above).
 It’s a bit smaller, but retains the seat and opening portlight of the two-cabin layout shower.

 Engine fuel filter, belts and seawater pump are all accessed beneath the companionway stairs.
 The air conditioner sea strainer and seawater pump (lower right) are also quite accessible.